AhmedIbrahim9/guardiansGame/README.txt

-Guardians The First Journey is a strategy game project made with Java SE (Swing & atw) without any external libraries ,the game was developed by 5 sophomore computer science students :
+Guardians The First Journey is an online multiplayer strategy game projectmade with Java SE (Swing & atw) without any external libraries,the game was developed by 5 sophomore computer science students :

      Mohamed Eleish
      Nour El Din